 DIY investing is an investing method in which an individual decides to construct and manage their own investment portfolio — instead of engaging an agent, such as a remisier, financial advisor, or relationship manager to do so.

-Some DIY investors choose to directly invest in individual securities, while others invest in unit trusts and exchange-traded funds (ETFs) to get broader investment exposure for a small management fee.
+Some DIY investors in Singapore choose to directly invest in individual securities, such as SGX-listed stocks, while others prefer to invest in funds — be it unit trusts or exchange-traded funds (ETFs) — to get broader investment exposure for a small management fee.

 Pros of DIY investing